 In order to experience the best pools on a Disney vacation, you usually need to pay deluxe Disney resort prices.
-That’s why I was so thrilled to discover a deluxe-quality pool at one of Disney’s moderate resorts during a recent Walt Disney World visit.
+That’s why I was so thrilled to discover a deluxe-quality pool at one of Disney’s moderate resorts, Coronado Springs, during a recent Walt Disney World visit.

 Disney’s Coronado Springs Resort is one of Walt Disney World’s moderate resorts, usually frequented by business travelers because of its large on-site convention center.
 Depending on the season, prices for standard rooms at Coronado Springs can be as low as about $180 a night.
 High season brings prices closer to $300 per night.
 It’s definitely not a steal, but this is a significant discount over Disney’s deluxe resorts like the Polynesian and Grand Floridian where nightly prices exceed $700 during the busiest times.

-Due to its size and layout, Coronado Springs is a bit of a mixed bag overall for families (check out my complete review of Coronado Springs), but the pool is truly a standout.
+Due to its size and layout, Coronado Springs is a bit of a mixed bag overall for families, but the pool is truly a standout.
 If you have little ones who love the water, the Coronado Springs pool is the place to be.

 The entire pool area is called the “Dig Site,” and the main pool is the Lost City of Cibola pool.
 The centerpiece of this pool is a giant Mayan pyramid to tie it in with the old world Mexico theme of the resort, complete with a waterfall coming down the front.
 The pool features a water slide with just the right amount of thrills for older kids while still being doable for younger ones.
 The pool area is surrounded by legions of lounge chairs and a few umbrellas.
 Lifeguards are on duty in several strategic spots, and there are even life jackets to borrow for younger children who may not be water safe.